openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Arch Linux Root on ZFS.rst

    - Encrypted:

      Choose a strong password.
-     Due to the Copy-on-Write nature of ZFS,
-     `merely changing password is not enough <https://openzfs.github.io/openzfs-docs/man/8/zfs-change-key.8.html>`__ once the password is compromised.
+     As `zfs-change-key does not change master key <https://openzfs.github.io/openzfs-docs/man/8/zfs-change-key.8.html>`__, merely changing password is not enough once the password is compromised.
      Dataset and pool must be destroyed,
      disk wiped and system rebuilt from scratch to protect confidentiality.
      Example: generate passphrase with `xkcdpass <https://github.com/redacted/XKCD-password-generator>`_::